ionic-team/ionic-site/_posts/2015-03-02-collection-repeat-iteration-two.md

 We realized how much this could help performance and went into refactor mode.

-### Improvements
+### Improvements In the New

-Instead of requiring the user to input estimatedHeight, we now compute the width and height of the first element in the list and use that for the estimatedHeight and estimatedWidth.
+Instead of requiring the user to input estimatedHeight, we compute the dimensions of the first element in the list with getComputedStyle() and use that for the estimatedHeight and estimatedWidth.

 This lets us calculate dimensions lazily.
 We estimate that `scrollView.height === estimatedHeight * items.length` at the start, and as the user scrolls, we calculate the actual height of every element.

 However, we went even further with optimization.

-The most common case with collection repeat is just a list of generic ion-items.
-All of these items have the same height, and that height is equal to the computed height of the first item in the list.

-This is why we don’t require dimensions to be given anymore: we can estimate them using getComputedStyle(), and the resulting height and width will be used for every item in the list.

 In short, the new collection repeat has four possible 'modes' it enters, the first being the most performant, and the last being the least performant:

 1. **[Static](https://github.com/driftyco/ionic/blob/864b46aa818c3a230e77225ab704c16acbc93ac5/js/angular/directive/collectionRepeat.js#L731) [List](https://github.com/driftyco/ionic/blob/864b46aa818c3a230e77225ab704c16acbc93ac5/js/angular/directive/collectionRepeat.js#L719-L729) Mode**: This mode is entered when the height is given as a constant or not given at all, and the width is 100%.
+Here, we assume the height of every element is equal to the estimatedHeight.
 The math for this mode is simple and easy because every item has the same dimensions.

 2. **[Static](https://github.com/driftyco/ionic/blob/864b46aa818c3a230e77225ab704c16acbc93ac5/js/angular/directive/collectionRepeat.js#L731-L759) [Grid](https://github.com/driftyco/ionic/blob/864b46aa818c3a230e77225ab704c16acbc93ac5/js/angular/directive/collectionRepeat.js#L706-L717) Mode**: Similar to static list mode, except there are multiple items per row.
 This is still simple because every item has the same dimensions.